A Thriving Creative Community

 Uptown Arts District

 Along Dr. M.L.K.
 Jr. St. N. from 5th Ave.
 N. to 34th Ave.
 N., a growing district comprises a variety of locally-owned retail, galleries, yoga studios, event venues, restaurants, and cafés.
-Newly designated bike lanes make two-wheeled travel to and from this district safer and more efficient and its proximity to neighboring parks make it an attractive destination for well-rounded outings.
-Local artist Chad Mize hosts rotating shows of local and visiting artists out of MIZE Gallery, an anchor in the district.
+Newly designated bike lanes make two-wheeled travel to and from this district safer and more efficient and its proximity to neighboring parks makes it an attractive destination for well-rounded outings.
 The district also includes ARTicles Art Gallery and Custom Framing and D-Gallerie.

 Nestled between the 300 and 700 block of Central Avenue, the Central Arts District boasts a dense population of independent artists, studios, galleries, boutiques, handmade crafts, and live music.
 Visit the Central Arts District for Studio@620, Florida CraftArt, Art Lofts, the Morean Arts Center, the Florida Holocaust Museum, and the Chihuly Collection.
 Culinary options abound and several live music venues feature local and national talent seven nights a week in this walkable district.

 From Dr. M.L.K.
 Jr. St. to 16th St. between 1st Avenues North and South, the EDGE District offers a vibrant and eclectic collection of art, independent business, mural art, and frequent events.
-The 7-block district is easily walkable and features restaurants, a microbrewery, and a multitude of bars and craft beer pubs, as well as shopping for everything from fine art to folk art, designer apparel to bohemian couture, and curated coastal chic decor to the country's largest collection of mid-century modern furniture.
+The 7-block district is easily walkable and features restored buildings, landscaped corridors with majestic palms, public art, and eclectic shopping, dining, and cultural experiences.
+This district's authentic, safe, and beautiful environment promotes a connected, active community.

 Located just west of downtown from 16th to 31st Streets between 1st Avenues North and South, Grand Central District is a mix of museums and galleries, antique stores, and specialty retail.
-Imagine Museum, a contemporary glass museum, as well as Florida’s largest new and used bookstore, Haslam’s, can be found in this district alongside independent breweries, design studios, and boutique restaurants and cafés.
+Imagine Museum, a contemporary glass museum, as well as the Craftsman House Gallery, and St. Pete Art Works can be found in this district alongside independent breweries, design studios, and boutique restaurants and cafés.
 Surrounded by historic homes and cobblestone streets, this district’s neighborhood feel is evident.